 Hurghada Excursions to Aswan

 Hurghada Excursions to Aswan are various; you can make a day trip to Aswan with a private Egyptologist tour guide in Aswan to visit the temple of Goddess Isis on the island of Phiale; the Philae Temple is the pearl of the Nile.
-Visit the Aswan dams – Aswan Low Dam or Old Aswan Dam, then drive to the old Granite Quarry to see the Unfinished Obelisk.
+Visit the Aswan dams – Aswan Low Dam or Old Aswan Dam- and then drive to the old Granite Quarry to see the Unfinished Obelisk.
 The perfect way to end your day is to relax while watching the traditional rural life on the river bank.
 Take a felucca over the Nile for a sailboat trip.
-You can choose an overnight excursion with a visit to Abu Simbel temples.
+You can choose an overnight excursion or a visit to Abu Simbel temples.

 Day 1 in Luxor